paulshorey/DogsJS/README.md

 "test_run_tests": "jest --verbose || npm run test_stop_server",
 "test_stop_server": "kill -9 $(lsof -i TCP:9754 | grep LISTEN | awk '{print $2}')"
 ```

+## Future plans:
+* **tests are not finished (just started)**
+* maybe - caching http requests in server-side - re-build the site with old data if it does not need to be updated